zkiu/Task-Tracker/README.md

 --- Current to-do as of 2020-12-27:

+- !!! ad pagination to the comment list
 - pretty things with floating labels with bootstrap
 - implement more security in code, check validation for the project, HTML - set tabindex attribute for Aria, make validation and sanatize input fields
 - add info display when hovering over fields and other important items